Marshall Field

 Marshall Field (August 18, 1834 – January 16, 1906) was an American entrepreneur and the founder of Marshall Field and Company, the Chicago-based department stores.
-His business was renowned for its then-exceptional level of quality and customer service.

 Field is also known for some of his philanthropic donations, providing funding for the Field Museum of Natural History and donating land for the campus of the University of Chicago.

 Early life

 Marshall Field was born on a farm in Conway, Massachusetts, the son of John Field IV and Fidelia Nash.
 His family was descended from Puritans who had come to America as early as 1629.

 At the age of 17, he moved to Pittsfield, Massachusetts, where he first worked in a dry goods store alongside his brother Joseph Field.
 He left Massachusetts after five years of working in the dry goods store in search of new opportunities in the rapidly expanding West.
 In 1856, at age 22, he went to live with his brother in Chicago, Illinois, and obtained employment at leading dry goods merchant Cooley, Wadsworth & Co., which was to become Cooley, Farwell & Co. in 1857.